-- no major changes have been made in the lender's loan or line of credit conditions and requirements since submission of the application (except those approved in the interim by the Agency in writing) - required hazard, flood, crop, worker's compensation, and personal life insurance (when required) are in effect - truth in lending requirements have been met - all equal employment and equal credit opportunity and nondiscrimination requirements have been or will be met at the appropriate time - the loan or line of credit has been properly closed, and the required security instruments have been obtained, or will be obtained, on any acquired property that cannot be covered initially under State law - the borrower has marketable title to the collateral owned by the borrower, subject to the instrument securing the loan or line of credit to be guaranteed and subject to any other exceptions approved in writing by the Agency - Note: When required, an assignment on all USDA crop and livestock program payments has been obtained.
+- no major changes have been made in the lender's loan or line of credit conditions and requirements since submission of the application (except those approved in the interim by the Agency in writing) - required hazard, flood, crop, worker's compensation, and personal life insurance (when required) are in effect - truth in lending requirements have been met - all equal employment and equal credit opportunity and nondiscrimination requirements have been or will be met at the appropriate time - the loan or line of credit has been properly closed, and the required security instruments have been obtained, or will be obtained, on any acquired property that cannot be covered initially under State law - the borrower has marketable title to the collateral owned by the borrower, subject to the instrument securing the loan or line of credit to be guaranteed and subject to any other exceptions approved in writing by the Agency

+Note: When required, an assignment on all USDA crop and livestock program payments has been obtained.

-- A Lender's Actions (Continued) - when required, personal, joint operation, partnership, or corporate guarantees have been obtained - liens have been perfected and priorities are consistent with requirements of the conditional commitment - loan proceeds have been, or will be disbursed for purposes and in amounts consistent with the conditional commitment and as specified on the loan application - Note: In line of credit cases, if any advances have occurred, advances have been disbursed for purposes and in amounts consistent with the conditional commitment and line of credit agreements. - there has been no material adverse change in the borrower's condition, financial or otherwise, since submission of the application - all other requirements specified in the conditional commitment have been met. - FSA-2236
+- when required, personal, joint operation, partnership, or corporate guarantees have been obtained - liens have been perfected and priorities are consistent with requirements of the conditional commitment - loan proceeds have been, or will be disbursed for purposes and in amounts consistent with the conditional commitment and as specified on the loan application

+Note: In line of credit cases, if any advances have occurred, advances have been disbursed for purposes and in amounts consistent with the conditional commitment and line of credit agreements.

+- there has been no material adverse change in the borrower's condition, financial or otherwise, since submission of the application - all other requirements specified in the conditional commitment have been met. - FSA-2236

-Note: The lender must complete an Agency closing report form and return it to the Agency.
+--Note: [7 CFR 762.130(d)(4)(i)] The lender must complete an Agency closing report form and return it to the Agency.

-- a completed Application for Guarantee or Preferred Lender Application with appropriate signatures if the lender submitted the application electronically without all required signatures - an acceptable appraisal from SEL's, if the guarantee was approved, subject to an appraisal
+- a completed Application for Guarantee or Preferred Lender Application with appropriate signatures if the lender submitted the application electronically without all required signatures - an acceptable evaluation or appraisal from SEL's, if the guarantee was approved, subject to an evaluation or appraisal

-Note: SEL's should be encouraged to submit this appraisal to FSA before loan closing to ensure compliance with FSA requirements.
+Note: SEL's should be encouraged to submit the evaluation or appraisal to FSA before loan closing to ensure compliance with FSA requirements.

+• Lenders Agreement

-- Lenders Agreement - Note: The lender must execute the Agency's lender's agreement and deliver it to the Agency.
+Note: [7 CFR 762.130(d)(3)] The lender must execute the Agency's lender's-- agreement and deliver it to the Agency.
 If a current Lenders Agreement is not on file with FSA, then 1 must be executed before issuing the Loan Guarantee.